kestrelm/Creature_UE4/README.md

 For more information on how to use the runtimes, please head over to this [site](http://www.kestrelmoon.com/creaturedocs/Game_Engine_Runtimes_And_Integration/Runtimes_Introduction.html)

-## Attention: Major Changes + Enhancements in Progress!

-Due to the amazing work done by God of Pen [here](https://github.com/ldl19691031/CreatureUE4PluginWithEditor), we are currently in the process of integrating the new fancy Creature Editor along with our own performance improvements into the new Creature runtimes.

-### Getting to the old, stable runtimes:
-***The current documentation on the Creature website pertains to the old set of Creature runtimes.*** Not to worry, they are still accessible under the **CreaturePluginOld** directory.

 ### Trying out the new fancy Creature Editor & Runtimes:
 The directory containing this is called **CreatureEditorAndPlugin**.
 Most of the concepts from the old runtimes apply to the new ones so it should not be too big of a change.
 However, you will get access to some fancy new features, including the CreatureAsset, CreatureMeshComponent, new UI and a state machine.